thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 The full Microsoft guidance is available [in this article](https://support.microsoft.com/en-us/topic/windows-devices-for-businesses-and-organizations-with-it-managed-updates-e2b43f9f-b424-42df-bc6a-8476db65ab2f)

->**UPDATE, 4th of September 2025**: Per Larsen has created a Remediation to check if the updated certs are already on your device, you can find it [here](https://github.com/pelarsen/Remediation-Scripts/blob/main/SecureBootCheck.ps1)
+>**UPDATE, 4th of September 2025**: Per Larsen has created a Remediation to check if the updated certs are already on your device, and if not, they will be flagged as "With Issue".
+You can find it [here](https://github.com/pelarsen/Remediation-Scripts/blob/main/SecureBootCheck.ps1)

 ## Wrapping up